Spatio-temporal analysis of extreme winter temperatures in Ireland: Marginal models

-The coefficients of model \textit{f.}~are shown in Figure \ref{fig:blk_qnt_reg_params} along with 95\% uncertainty intervals based on 200 spatio-temporal bootstrap samples, described later in Section~\ref{sec:c6_bts}.
-Since we are modelling negated temperatures, higher quantiles correspond to colder temperatures.
-The estimates of $\beta_1^{(\tau)}$ show that the climate model does not provide a perfect description of the station data, as the estimates differ from $1$ significantly and change with $\tau$.
+The estimated $\beta^{(\tau)}$-coefficients of model \textit{f.} are shown in Figure \ref{fig:blk_qnt_reg_params}, along with 95\% uncertainty intervals based on 200 spatio-temporal bootstrap samples described in Section~\ref{sec:c6_bts}.
+The estimates of $\beta_1^{(\tau)}$ show that the climate model does not provide a perfect description of the station data, as the estimates differ significantly from $1$ and change with $\tau$.
 This suggests that the chosen climate model output is not sufficient in and of itself in representing daily winter minima.
-However, the climate model is still informative here, especially at quantiles near the center of the data ($0.4 < \tau < 0.6$), where it is significantly different from zero.
-However, the climate model covariate appears to become less informative towards the extremes of the process as we see the effect of the $q_c^{\tau}$ falling off at both tails of the distribution ($\tau < 0.2$ and $\tau > 0.8$).
-For the majority of the body of the distribution, we see that $\beta_2^{(\tau)}\approx-1$.
-This indicates that mean winter temperatures in Ireland are a good representation of the temporal change for the majority of the body of the distribution.
-However, we see the effect of $M^I(t)$ increasing at higher quantiles ($\tau > 0.75$), suggesting extremely cold daily winter temperatures events are changing faster than mean minimum daily winter temperatures.
-We see that the effect of coastal proximity increases almost linearly with quantiles $\tau$, giving a sufficient spatial description of the process not provided by the climate model output.
-Finally, $\beta_4^{(\tau)}$ suggests, unsurprisingly, that large-scale oscillations are useful for explaining the most extreme cold events, for example, seen as the increase in the uppermost quantiles ($\tau > 0.75$).
+However, the climate model is still informative here, especially for central quantiles (i.e., $0.4 < \tau < 0.6$), where it is closest to 1.
+The climate model covariate appears to become less informative towards the extremes of the process as we see the effect of the $q_c^{\tau}$ falling off at both tails of the distribution, particularly for $\tau > 0.8$ corresponding to the coldest 20\% of daily minimum temperatures.
+For the majority of the bulk of the distribution, we see that $\beta_2^{(\tau)}\approx-1$.
+Since we are modelling negated winter minima, $X_o(t,\boldsymbol{s})$, a coefficient value of $-1$ indicates that extremely cold winter temperatures are warming at a similar rate to the mean winter temperatures, so for the majority of quantiles in the bulk of the distribution this property holds.
+However, the effect of $H^I_L(t)$ is strengthening at higher quantiles ($\tau > 0.75$), i.e., $\beta_2^{(\tau)}$ decreased below $-1$, suggesting that extremely cold daily winter temperature events are warming at a faster rate than mean daily winter temperatures over Ireland.
+The effect of coastal proximity increases almost linearly with quantiles $\tau$, emphasising that it becomes increasingly important relative to the climate model covariate $q_c^{(\tau)}(\boldsymbol{s})$, as we move to colder events.
+Finally, as estimates of $\beta_4^{(\tau)}$ are statistically significantly different from 0 over $\tau$, this shows that large-scale oscillations are useful for explaining the daily minimum temperatures, even after the long-term trend and spatial features have been accounted for.
+As $\beta_4^{(\tau)}$ is largest for $\tau > 0.8$, this covariate's importance is strongest for extremely cold days.